-The Federal Register notice that solicited public comment on the information collection for a period of 60 days was published on July 25, 2014.
+The Federal Register notice that solicited public comment on the information collection for a period of 60 days was published on March 24, 2020 at 85 FR 16643.

 A. Overview of Information Collection

-Title of Information Collection: Housing Opportunities for Persons With AIDS (HOPWA) Program: Annual Grantee Performance Reporting Requirements and Competitive/Renewal Grant Project Budget Summary.
+Title of Information Collection: Housing Opportunities for Persons with AIDS (HOPWA): Grant Application Submission, Recordkeeping, and Reporting.

 OMB Approval Number: 2506-0133.